Moving to St. Petersburg, Russia

 We asked expats how they chose their neighborhood and found a place to live.
 They answered:

 "When looking for a place to live in St. Petersburg, it is important to consider elements such as budget, location, and size of the residence.
 Searching various housing websites like Zillow and Trulia can be helpful in finding the right place that suits your needs.
 You can also attend open houses to experience the residence and area firsthand.
 Additionally, contacting local real estate agents may be beneficial in finding the perfect place to live.
 Other options include shopping around in newspapers or even on popular classifieds sites such as Craigslist.
-Lastly, be sure to check on zoning regulations in the area to ensure the residence is compliant before signing a contract," said one expat in St. Petersburg.
+Lastly, be sure to check on zoning regulations in the area to ensure the residence is compliant before signing a contract," replied a member in St. Petersburg.

 What is a typical expat home or apartment like in St. Petersburg?

 "A 3-bedroom flat (5-room) apartment of about 95 sq. meters.
 Tiny by American standards, but good for Russian.
 It feels roomy due to the atypical open floor plan we designed when we renovated.
 A "eurostandard" remodel is fairly typical for expats now, but as a rental.
-Most expats tend to live in the historic central districts," remarked one expat in St. Petersburg, Russia.
+Most expats tend to live in the historic central districts," explained one expat living in St. Petersburg, Russia.

 What is the average cost of housing in St. Petersburg?